Collision Insurance Explained: What It Covers, Costs & When You Need It

 Your emergency savings should guide collision coverage decisions.
 If you have $5,000–$10,000 in accessible savings and could afford to repair or replace your vehicle after an accident, dropping collision coverage might make sense.
 You're effectively self-insuring and banking those premium savings instead.

 Consider your vehicle's role in your life.
 If you have backup transportation or could manage temporarily without a car, dropping coverage carries less risk.
 However, if your vehicle is essential for work, childcare, or daily necessities, maintaining coverage provides crucial security even on older vehicles.
+Learn more about how the aging vehicle fleet is reshaping coverage decisions across the country.

 If you do decide to drop collision, redirect those savings into an emergency fund earmarked for vehicle repairs or replacement.
-This strategy gives you the financial cushion to handle unexpected incidents without carrying a coverage that no longer makes mathematical sense.
+This strategy gives you the financial cushion to handle unexpected incidents without carrying coverage that no longer makes mathematical sense.

 Frequently Asked Questions About Collision Insurance